 This popular essential oil can treat anxiety and depression due to its calming and uplifting effects.
 Ylang ylang helps with cheerfulness, courage, optimism and soothes fearfulness.
 It may calm heart agitation and nervous palpitations and is a moderately strong sedative, which can help with insomnia.

-In a 2006 study conducted by Geochang Provincial College in Korea, using ylang ylang oil, along with bergamot and lavender oils, once a day for four weeks reduced “psychological stress responses and serum cortisol levels, as well as the blood pressure of clients with essential hypertension.”
-(8)
+A 2006 study conducted by Geochang Provincial College in Korea found that using ylang ylang oil, along with bergamot and lavender oils, once a day for four weeks reduced “psychological stress responses and serum cortisol levels, as well as the blood pressure of clients with essential hypertension.”

 5. Bergamot (Citrus bergamia)